 - joint or muscle pain

 Ciprofloxacin may cause problems with bones, joints, and tissues around joints in children.
-Ciprofloxacin should not normally be given to children younger than 18 years of age unless they have certain serious infections that cannot be treated with other antibiotics or they have been exposed to anthrax in the air.
+Ciprofloxacin should not normally be given to children younger than 18 years of age unless they have certain serious infections that cannot be treated with other antibiotics or they have been exposed to plague or anthrax in the air.
 If your doctor prescribes ciprofloxacin for your child, be sure to tell the doctor if your child has or has ever had joint-related problems.
 Call your doctor if your child develops joint problems such as pain or swelling while taking ciprofloxacin or after treatment with ciprofloxacin.

 Talk to your doctor about the risks of taking ciprofloxacin or giving ciprofloxacin to your child.

 Ciprofloxacin may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.